Olive Carey: Early life

-Carey was born Olive Fuller Golden in New York City, the daughter of Ada (Maxwell), who was from Surrey, and George Fuller Golden (originally George Michael Fuller), a vaudeville entertainer.
+Carey was born Olive Fuller Golden in New York City, the daughter of Ada (Maxwell), who was from Surrey, England, and George Fuller Golden (originally George Michael Fuller), a vaudeville entertainer.

 In 1912, her father died, "leaving a wife and four children destitute."
 She had a sister, Ruth Fuller Golden, who also acted in films.

-Film
+Career

+Films 1910s to 1950s

 Carey's screen debut was in Sorrowful Jones (1913).
 She next acted in Tess of the Storm Country (1914).
 (An obituary indicates that the name of her initial film was The Sorrowful Shore.)
-She appeared in more than 50 films, mostly westerns, including Gunfight at the O.K.
+She appeared in more than 50 films, mostly Westerns, including Gunfight at the O.K.
 Corral, often playing tough tomboy parts.

-Television
+Television and films 1950s and later

 In 1956, Carey guest starred in the episode "Death in the Snow" of NBC's anthology series, The Joseph Cotten Show.
 In 1957 and 1958, Carey played Elsie, the live-in housekeeper, on the CBS sitcom Mr. Adams and Eve, which starred the then real-life married acting couple, Howard Duff and Ida Lupino.
 She subsequently appeared on the CBS sitcom Dennis the Menace, starring Jay North.

-About this time, Carey was cast on two NBC westerns Cimarron City, with George Montgomery and John Smith, and The Restless Gun, starring John Payne.
+About this time, Carey was cast on two NBC Westerns Cimarron City, with George Montgomery and John Smith, and The Restless Gun, starring John Payne.
 In 1960 and 1961, Carey performed the role of Casey, Macdonald Carey's (no relation) secretary, in several episodes of the television series Lock-Up.

-On November 7, 1961, Carey played Ma Tolliver, the owner of a former stagecoach stop, in the episode "Deadly Is the Night" of NBC's Laramie western series.
-On April 22, 1962, she delivered a noteworthy performance as a bullying mother, "Ma" Martin, of three grown sons in the episode "The Youngest" of the ABC-Warner Brothers western series, Lawman.
+On November 7, 1961, Carey played Ma Tolliver, the owner of a former stagecoach stop, in the episode "Deadly Is the Night" of NBC's Laramie Western series.
+On April 22, 1962, she delivered a noteworthy performance as the vengeance-seeking bullying mother, "Ma Martin", of three grown sons in the episode "The Youngest" of the ABC-Warner Brothers Western series, Lawman.